hughdunne/sudoku/README.md

     s.bruteforce()

 This method tries all possible solutions, rolling back if an error is encountered.
-It is recursive, so it may cause stack overflow on a fiendishly designed puzzle.

 The complete list of rules is: